irungundigirigi/simple_shell/README.md

 **hsh** returns the exit status of the last command executed.
 A value of zero indicates successful execution, while a non-zero value signifies a failure.

-- If a command is not found, the return status is `127`.
-- If a command is found but not executable, the return status is `126`.

-For built-in commands, a successful execution always results in a return value of zero.
-However, incorrect usage of a built-in command may lead to a return value of one or two, along with an appropriate error message.